dgud/wings/README-22.txt

 - Isometric view command [micheus]

+- Upgraded to erlang/otp-21.2 on Windows which should improve performance on large models. [dgud]

 - Boolean fixes [dgud]

+- The submenu in 'AutoUV Segmentating' was shown in the wrong display for multiple monitors layout.
+Thanks to OXO. [micheus]

 - Exporter fixes [Julian Richardson]

-- Upgraded to erlang/otp-21.2 on Windows which should improve performance on large models. [dgud]

 - Minor fixes in Outliner and Geom Graph windows. [dgud]

+- Select an element with non latin character was causing Wings3D to crash.
+Thanks tkbd [micheus]

 --- 2.2.2 --------------------------------------------